List of esports games: Mobile Legends: Bang Bang

 Mobile Legends: Bang Bang is a mobile multiplayer online battle arena developed and published by Moonton.
 The game hosted its MSC 2019 (MLBB Southeast Asia Cup 2019) with a total prize pool of US$120,000 featuring 12 teams from Indonesia, Malaysia, Singapore, Myanmar, Philippines, Laos, Thailand, Cambodia, and Vietnam.
 The world scene tournament was dubbed as M1 2019 (MLBB World Championship 2019), consist of 16 teams from 14 countries with a prize pool of US$250,000 and was held at Axiata Arena in Kuala Lumpur, Malaysia.

-Brawl Stars

-Brawl Stars is a mobile multiplayer game by supercell.